Things you should know before you go

 Our ATOL number is 3278.
 All the flights and flight-inclusive tours* in this brochure or on our website are financially protected by the ATOL scheme.
 When you pay, you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels and other services) is listed on it.
 Please see clause 19 of our booking conditions for further information or for more information about financial protection and the ATOL Certificate go to http://www.atol.org.uk/ATOLCertificate.

 *The flights and flight-inclusive tours we arrange are ATOL protected providing they are made available in the UK.

 Great Rail Journeys is a member of the Association of Independent Tour Operators, an organisation representing over 150 of Britain's best specialist tour operators.
 Members of AITO strive to create tours with high levels of professionalism and a shared concern for quality, personal service and customer satisfaction.
 The Association encourages the highest standards in all aspects of tour operating and all members are fully bonded for clients' protection, in compliance with UK and European regulations.
 Great Rail Journeys - like all other AITO members - are also bound by the organisation's Quality Charter.
 For further information about AITO visit www.aito.com or call 020 8744 9280.

 AITO Quality Charter

-AITO is the Association for independent and specialist holiday companies.
-Our member companies, usually owner-managed, strive to create overseas holidays with high levels of professionalism and a shared concern for quality and personal service.
+AITO is the Association for independent and specialist tour companies.
+Our member companies, usually owner-managed, strive to create overseas tours with high levels of professionalism and a shared concern for quality and personal service.
 The Association encourages the highest standards in all aspects of tour operating.

 AITO sets criteria regarding ownership, finance and quality which must be satisfied before new companies are admitted to membership.
 All members are required t adhere to a Code of Business Practice which encourages high operational standards and conduct.